-Prepare to be dazzled as you and your dog take in the views from the overlook at Bear Mountain State Park, enjoy a tasting in the courtyard at Brotherhood Winery – America’s oldest winery and lunch on the pet friendly patio at Vinum Café, and then catch the spirit of the season with a stroll around Sleepy Hollow Cemetery.
+Prepare to be dazzled as you and your dog take in the views from the overlook at Bear Mountain State Park, enjoy a tasting in the courtyard at Brotherhood Winery – America’s oldest winery – and then catch the spirit of the season with a stroll around Sleepy Hollow Cemetery.

 With twenty-six bakeries turing out the most creative dog goodies you can imagine, Portland may be your pup’s favorite destination!
 When it’s time to walk off those treats, make your way to Forest Park for more than 70 miles of hiking and walking trails, and don’t miss the numerous waterfalls along the Gorge – more than 90 on the Oregon side alone!
 The Columbia Gorge National Scenic Area is managed by the US Forest Service, so leashed pets are welcome to join you on the trails.

-Running between Nashville, Tennessee and Natchez, Mississippi, the Natchez Trace is 445 miles of pure perfection.
-Once buffalo paths, then Native American trails, this became one of our country’s most famous frontier trails.
+Winding for 445 miles between Nashville, Tennessee and Natchez, Mississippi, the Natchez Trace is the picture of perfection.
+Once buffalo paths, then Native American trails, the trace was one of our country’s most famous frontier trails.
 Now the National Park Service administers the two-lane highway that parallels the original trail, so you can experience the landscape as it’s always been.

 Nestled in Vermont’s Green Mountains, Stowe is the ticket to one of the best displays of color you’ll find in New England.
 Take the Green Mountain Byway along the spine of the mountain range between Waterbury and Stowe for some of the most spectacular scenery.
 The beech, birch, and maple trees put on their fall show from mid-September through early October.